-Arrowhead Artists and Artisans League Inc., 78 Catawba Avenue, Suite C-D, next to the parker hosiery building, 2 minutes from Exit 73 on Interstate I-40, Old Fort.
+Arrowhead Artists and Artisans League Inc., 77 Catawba Avenue, Suite C-D, next to the parker hosiery building, 2 minutes from Exit 73 on Interstate I-40, Old Fort.
+Currently - Under construction.
 Ongoing - The main Gallery space is about 1800 square feet, with an open, industrial feel.
 Art, ranging from traditional to abstract and mixed media, hangs on the walls.
-On the main floor are displays of various types of fine crafts. such as jewelry, pottery, fiber art, hand crafted baskets, and hand turned wooden bowls.
-You might even see a welded "iunk vard" critter or two.
+On the main floor are displays of various types of fine crafts, such as jewelry, pottery, fiber art, hand crafted baskets, and hand turned wooden bowls.
+You might even see a welded "junk yard" critter or two.
 After viewing all of the various arts and crafts, visitors can walk through a wide archway on the right to view more fine art and craft work and talk to the artists and students in several studios and the AGS classroom.
 If a studio door is open, visitors are being invited to step inside and enjoy the work.
-Currently, our Gallery and studio artists and artisans include: Lorelle Bacon.
-Ann Whisenaut.
-Karen Piquette.
-David Kaylor, Dawn Driebus, Len Eskew, Wayne Stroud, Susan Taylor, Cathy Green, Anne Bevan, John Sullivan, Evelyn Chrisawn, Tim Muench, Chuck Aldridge, Charles Davis, Fredreen Bernatovicz, Anne Allison, Darlene Matzer, Billie Haney, Marguerite Welty, Jean Ryan, Kasha Baxter, Linda Magnus, Kim Hostetter, Bunnie Burgin, Sonya Russell, Heler Sullivan, Janet Bennett, and Sabrina Miller.
-Hours: Tue.-Sat., 10am-6pm & Sun., 1-4pm.
-Contact: 828/668-1100 or at (http://arrowheadart.org/)
+Currently, our Gallery and studio artists and artisans include: Lorelle Bacon, Ann Whisenaut, Karen Piquette, David Kaylor, Dawn Driebus, Len Eskew, Wayne Stroud, Susan Taylor, Cathy Green, Anne Bevan, John Sullivan, Evelyn Chrisawn, Tim Muench, Chuck Aldridge, Charles Davis, Fredreen Bernatovicz, Anne Allison, Darlene Matzer, Billie Haney, Marguerite Welty, Jean Ryan, Kasha Baxter, Linda Magnus, Kim Hostetter, Bunnie Burgin, Sonya Russell, Helen Sullivan, Janet Bennett, and Sabrina Miller.
+Winter Hours: only open for classes and events.
+Contact: 828/668-1100 or at (http://arrowheadart.org/).